benkhant/NorthStar-Adaptation-Guide/README.md

 - Cost per gram (based on spool price)
 - Total print cost per component

-A detailed cost breakdown spreadsheet will be published in this repository.
+A detailed bill of materials and cost breakdown spreadsheet will be published in this repository.

 ---

 ## Current Status

 - ✅ Hardware prototype constructed
-- ✅ Mechanical documentation completed
 - ✅ Optics calibration workflow established
+- 🚧 Mechanical documentation in progress
 - 🚧 Interactive AR educational software in development
 - 🚧 Classroom pilot evaluation planned